EGR314-S-2026-30/EGR314-S-2026-305.github.io/docs/04-Team-Block-Diagram/Team-Diagram.md

 ## How the Communication Sequence Satisfies User Needs and Product Requirements

+The following discussion refers to **Figure 1** (where each subsystem lives), **Figure 2** (how messages move between those subsystems), and **Figure 3** (time-ordered exchanges for control, telemetry, local HMI, and heartbeat).
+Together they show how protocol behavior implements the product requirements.

 The communication sequence was designed so that every major user need maps directly to one or more message types in the UART daisy-chain network.
 Remote situational awareness is satisfied through continuous periodic transmission of Message Types 8–12, which stream temperature, humidity, pressure, light, and distance readings to the wireless board and on to the base station — giving the operator a live picture of the rover's environment without manual requests.
 Safe navigation is handled through the relationship between the distance sensor (Type 12) and motor control (Type 1).
 When an obstacle is detected within threshold, the data propagates through the chain and can trigger an automatic slow or stop, satisfying the hazard avoidance requirement.
 The HMI board simultaneously updates the OLED display via Type 6 to alert the operator.